Hard work the key to ‘human’ Ronaldo’s record feats - Nigeria Today

 “We have a small advantage, we are a step away from Cardiff and hopefully we can finish it off,” added Ronaldo.

-The post Hard work the key to ‘human’ Ronaldo’s record feats appeared first on The Independent Uganda:.
+The post Hard work the key to ‘human’ Ronaldo’s record feats appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG